 We strongly encourage you to NOT answer questions about retirement or social security because you will have to disclose your retirement account balances.
 Retirement assets are NOT included in the institutional need calculation, so there is no need to share it.

 We also recommend that you select the “None” option in the Special Circumstances section, even if other options apply.
 Keep this information as a bargaining tool for later on in the financial aid appeals process.
 Always be honest, but less is more when filling out the CSS Profile.
 There is no need to overshare information if it isn’t required.
 You will more than likely have an actual conversation with the school’s financial aid department later down the line and can provide more information to help your case if needed.

 Learn more about financial aid appeals: How to Navigate Financial Aid Appeals with Your College-Bound Student

 What other things do we recommend when filling out the CSS profile?
 Check out the full financial aid survival guide: 7 Critical FAFSA & CSS Profile Mistakes to Avoid

 What if I’m Divorced or Separated?

-Learn more about what divorced/separated family’s should know about the financial aid applications: What Divorced, Separated and Two Household Families Need To Know About the FAFSA and CSS Profile
+Learn more about what divorced/separated families should know about the financial aid applications: What Divorced, Separated and Two Household Families Need To Know About the FAFSA and CSS Profile

 The CSS profile is a necessary evil when applying for financial aid from certain schools.
 Be sure to set aside some time and patience to knock it out.
-Most importantly, if you have any questions we are here to help.
+Most importantly, we are here to help.

-Have more questions?
-Join our FREE bi-weekly Office Hours webinar.
-This live Q/A format is hosted by one of our CAP Experts and are designed to answer any college planning questions you have.
+Still stuck on how to make college affordable or what to do when filling out the CSS profile?
+Join our FREE bi-weekly Office Hours.
+This live Q&A format is hosted by one of our CAP Experts and is designed to answer any college planning questions you have.
 Register here today: Sign Up For Office Hours